luthersystems/elps/docs/func.md

 ## `dissoc!`

-Disassociates a value from a map via a key, mutating the source map in-place.
+Dissociate a value from a map via a key, mutating the source map in-place.

 ```Lisp
 elps> (set 'test (sorted-map "A" 1 "B" 2))